Skip to content

 The badge will be generated for each branch and will include the branch name in the badge label.

-You can customize the workflow by editing the .github/workflows/python-tests.yml file.
-Common customizations include:
+You can customize the workflows by editing the respective files: